Article: The Truth About Cotton: Why 100% Cotton Isn’t the Same as 100% Organic Cotton

 What It Means for Your Skin

 Conventional cotton garments and bedding can carry traces of the pesticides and chemical finishes applied during farming and processing.
-Research by the Soil Association found that these residues can be absorbed through skin contact — a concern that becomes more significant when you consider that your bedding is in contact with your skin for seven to nine hours every night.
+Research by the Soil Association found that these residues can be absorbed through skin contact — a concern that becomes more significant when you consider that your bedding is in contact with your skin for seven to nine hours every night, over 2,500 hours a year.

 Organic cotton, processed without toxic chemical treatments, presents none of this residue risk.
 For people with sensitive skin, eczema, allergies, or young children, the difference is not theoretical — it is felt.
 And for anyone who values knowing what is actually touching their skin for a third of their life, it matters regardless.

-This is precisely why breathability and skin safety sit at the centre of how we think about sleep quality at Texaura.
+This is precisely why breathability and skin safety sit at the centre of how we think about sleep quality at Texaura — and why it connects directly to our guide on hypoallergenic bedding for sensitive skin in India.

 The Ethical Dimension